What is the task of the city archive?

 How can I do research?

-You can conduct research in person in the City Archives reading room, as well as submit inquiries to the City Archives historians via email.
-If you come in person, depending on your area of research, it may be useful to make additional inquiries in advance via email so that the City Archives can prepare materials for you and you are able to conduct research in the most time-efficient manner possible.
-Books or newspaper articles can also be quickly digitized using the book scanner.
+You can carry out research in person in the reading room of the City Archive or send inquiries to the historians at the City Archive by e-mail.
+If you visit in person, it may be advisable, depending on the field of research, to send an additional request by e-mail in advance so that the City Archive can prepare material for you and you are able to conduct your research as time-efficiently as possible.
+Books or newspaper articles can also be digitized quickly using the book scanner.

-The Innsbruck City Archive has an enormous stock of historical image material.
-You are welcome to search personally in the reading room via the AUGIAS system at any time.
-You are welcome to take the images with you on a USB stick, provided that data protection is respected.
-The staff of the City Archives will also be happy to send you the images by e-mail.
-If the images are published, there is a flat fee of 30 euros per image.
-If they are used for commercial purposes, the fee is 50 euros.
-Further tariffs can be found in the current tariff list of the City Archive.
+The Innsbruck City Archive has an enormous stock of historical images.
+You are welcome to use the AUGIAS system to search in person in the reading room at any time.
+You are welcome to take the images with you on a USB stick, provided that data protection is observed.
+The staff at the City Archive will also be happy to send you the images by e-mail.
+If the images are published or used commercially, there is a flat fee per image.
+You can find the rates here:

 Do you want to contribute to the memory of the city?